Bo Naylor: Cleveland Guardians

 On May 4, 2024, Naylor hit his first career grand slam off Reid Detmers of the Los Angeles Angels.
 He finished his first full season in the majors batting .201/.264/.350 with 13 home runs.
 He was an average batter from June through August, faring poorly in other months.
 He was above average defensively, excelling at pitch framing, according to Statcast.
 Naylor played all 10 Cleveland postseason games, going hitless in the first seven games before getting 4 hits, including 2 doubles, in the last three American League (AL) Championship Series games.

 Naylor played in 123 games for the second consecutive season in 2025, slashing .195/.282/.379.
-He batted 1-for-8 as the Guardians lost in the AL Division Series.
+He batted 1-for-8 as the Guardians lost in the AL Wild Card Series.

+On May 9, 2026, Naylor was optioned to Triple-A Columbus after struggling at the start of the season, batting .143 with 2 home runs and 7 RBI through 84 plate appearances to make room for newly acquired catcher Patrick Bailey from the San Francisco Giants.

+Milwaukee Brewers

+On August 1, 2026, the Guardians traded Naylor and Codi Heuer to the Milwaukee Brewers in exchange for Craig Yoho and Blake Perkins.

 Personal life

 Naylor was born in Canada and is of Jamaican descent through his mother.
-His older brother, Josh Naylor, was his teammate on the Cleveland Guardians from 2022 to 2024.
+His older brother, Josh Naylor, was his teammate with Cleveland from 2022 to 2024.
 Their younger brother, Myles Naylor, plays in the Athletics organization, as does their cousin Denzel Clarke.